Arianne Martell: Omission from Game of Thrones

 The storyline and political situation in Dorne in the HBO television adaptation differs considerably from that of the books.
 Among the most prominent alterations is that Arianne was entirely cut from the television series despite being considered an essential character by George R. R. Martin.
 Instead, Doran's youngest son in the books (Trystane Martell) was changed to be the heir to Dorne.
-Some aspects of Arianne's character and storyline were transferred to Ellaria Sand, though Ellaria's altered characterization considerably changed her character from that in the books.
+Some aspects of Arianne's character and storyline were transferred to Ellaria Sand, though Ellaria's altered characterization considerably changed her character from that in the books, such as murdering Myrcella, Doran and Trystane and then usurping power in Dorne with no objection.

 The reason for omitting Arianne were never disclosed by the production team but commenters speculated that it mainly had to do with trimming down the storyline because of time constraints.
 In the books, the storyline expands significantly in A Feast for Crows, introducing several new characters.
 The showrunners of Game of Thrones however felt that the series needed to stay focused on its already established cast in order to maintain the momentum of the storyline.
 Even before the fifth season of Game of Thrones (wherein the Dornish plot takes place) the many storylines and characters were also difficult to balance from practical and financial standpoints.
-In addition to the altered Dornish storyline, Aegon Targaryen's invasion of the Seven Kingdoms, another storyline in which Arianne takes part, was completely omitted from Game of Thrones.
+In addition to the altered Dornish storyline, the appearance of Aegon "Young Griff" Targaryen and his invasion of the Seven Kingdoms in A Dance With Dragons, another storyline in which Arianne will take part in The Winds of Winter, was completely omitted from Game of Thrones.
 The television series had another opportunity to introduce Arianne in its final episode ("The Iron Throne"), wherein a new previously unseen Dornish ruler is featured, but instead made the new ruler of Dorne a man.

 As an important character in the Dornish storyline, Arianne's omission from the television adaptation was met with disappointment and some outrage by readers of the book series and has been widely regarded as detrimental to the plot.
 Her exclusion was also met with some surprise since she is one of the handful of strong and complex major female characters in the books.
 Themes explored through Arianne in the books, such as female versus male inheritance rights, are on account her absence left largely unexplored in Game of Thrones.
-Some commenters argued that the omission of Arianne was sexist since it resulted in the omission of a complex female character and her female-driven agenda and replaced a storyline with Arianne at its center and involving multiple women with a storyline focused on Jaime Lannister (a man) wherein female characters only served to hinder his redemption.
+Some commenters argued that the omission of Arianne was sexist since it resulted in the omission of a complex female character and her female-driven agenda and replaced a storyline centered on Arianne, and involving multiple women, with a storyline focused on a man, Jaime Lannister, wherein female characters such as Ellaria and the Sand Snakes only served to hinder his redemption and do more harm than good, since their overall goal was to murder an innocent child rather than strategic warfare.